 - From ‘motivation’ to ‘constraints’, from ‘discourse’ to ‘modelling systems’: steering critical multimodal discourse analysis towards cybersemiotics

 In: Carlos Vidales and Søren Brier (Eds.)
 Cybersemiotics: An International Perspective.
-Dordrecht: Springer, in press.
+Dordrecht: Springer, 2021.

 - Ten years of cyberpunk, information and clay pipes